Wasteful recurrent expenditure - Thisday

 We suggest a review of government spending and, even more importantly, a rethinking of the cost of maintaining our public office holders.
 Greater evidence of seriousness in reducing the cost of government at all levels is needed now.
 Unfortunately, the report of the Steve Oronsaye committee on the streamlining of MDAs seems to have been abandoned like that of many other committees established by the administration.
 In fact, at a time the federal government should focus on the fact that implementing that report which requires an evaluation of our current economic and other challenges, it is now contemplating adding more bureaucracies that would not in any way advance the interest of the people.

-While we note and commend the efforts of the federal government to mitigate the effects of many negative economic factors in the country today, we must go further to point out the need to do much more, because there is little to cheer about when we look at the official life style of our public office holders.
+While we note and commend the efforts of the federal government to mitigate the effects of many negative economic factors in the country today, we must go further to point out the need to do much more, because there is little to cheer about when we look at the official life class of our public office holders.
 We therefore call on the federal government to begin to cut down on the waste that is now associated with government in our country today.